 For an electric dipole, the equipotential surfaces are the circular planes at the center of dipole that are perpendicular to the dipole.
-Imagine a circular disc perpendicular to the dipole at the middle of the dipole.
-Now, the circular plane at the middle of the dipole has zero electric potential at every point on it.
+Imagine a circular disc perpendicular to the dipole in the middle of the dipole.
+Now, the circular plane in the middle of the dipole has zero electric potential at every point on it.
 So, this circular plane is an equipotential surface.

-One can imagine an infinite number of co-centric circular planes or discs at the middle of the dipole.
+One can imagine an infinite number of co-centric circular planes or discs in the middle of the dipole.
 All these plane surfaces are equipotential surfaces.

 Proof that electric field lines intersect equipotential surfaces perpendicularly